LOGOS

 What I Learned

 This project taught me that product resonance can matter just as much as usability.
-A system can be functional and still fail if the framing does not align with how users see themselves.
+A system can work correctly and still fail if the framing does not align with how users see themselves.

-One of the biggest lessons was how important it is to design the entry point, not just the feature set.
-In this case, the hardest problem was not building mood logging or AI guidance.
-It was creating a form, tone, and product logic that this audience would not immediately reject.
+One of the biggest lessons was the importance of designing the entry point, not just the feature set.
+In this case, the hardest problem was not mood logging, AI guidance, or reflection.
+The harder problem was creating a form, tone, and product logic that the audience would not immediately reject.

 Reflection

 LOGOS is one of the projects that most clearly reflects how I like to work as a designer.
-It sits at the intersection of user behavior, product strategy, concept development, and systems thinking.
+It sits at the intersection of user behavior, product strategy, concept development, systems thinking, and business viability.

-What made the project meaningful to me was that it dealt with a difficult and culturally messy problem without flattening it into a simple app solution.
-It required empathy, nuance, and a willingness to design for tension instead of pretending the user would meet the product halfway.
+What made the project meaningful was that it dealt with a difficult and culturally messy problem without flattening it into a simple app solution.
+The audience was not easy to design for, and that was the point.
+The product had to work around resistance, stigma, identity, and the fact that harmful online spaces often feel more compelling than helpful ones.